buildpacks/spec/platform.md

 ### Buildpacks Directory Layout

-The buildpacks directory MUST contain unpackaged buildpacks such that:
+The buildpacks directory MUST contain unarchived buildpack blobs such that:

 - Each top-level directory is a buildpack ID.
-- Each second-level directory is a buildpack version and contains the corresponding unpackaged buildpack.
+- Each second-level directory is a buildpack version which is a symlink to a blob containing that buildpack version.
-- Each top-level directory contains a `latest` symbolic link, which MUST point to the latest buildpack version directory.

-Additionally, there MUST be an [`order.toml`](#order.toml-(toml)) file at the root containing a list of buildpacks groups to use during the detection phase.

 ## Security Considerations